MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/storage/storageadapterbase.md

 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 08/21/2020
+ms.date: 08/24/2020
 ms.author: evank
 ---

 # Storage Adapter Base

 This is the base class for an adapter object that can read and write documents to and from a data source.
 It allows a user to interact with data from multiple data sources without having to manually copy data to the location where the [object model](../cdm/cdm.md) is running.
-By deriving from this class users are able to create their own adapter if needed.
+By deriving from this class, users are able to create their own adapter if needed.

 ```csharp
 public abstract class StorageAdapterBase